Did you know that 46% of people can’t even make it through a simple presentation without losing focus?

 105. Highlight Key Data Points

 If you are presenting a chart or graph on a dry topic, I would recommend using a single color to highlight the most important data point.
-For example, the investment firm a16z uses orange to highlight the data point they want their audience to focus on in each of their charts.
+For example, the investment firm a16z uses orange to highlight the data points they want their audience to focus on in each of their charts.

 106. Show Your Audience Where To Find More Information